-- Practice recommended food preparation skills including food safety - Understand connection of foods to holidays, while also learning about how to make them healthier thru substitutions or limiting to healthy portions - Learn the nutrients in your dish and the health benefits they provide to your body
+- Practice and know recommended food preparation skills including food safety. - Understand connection of recipe to food category, while also learning about how to make such a recipe more economical. - Learn the nutrients in your dish and food category and the health benefits they provide to your body.